 Form of assessment

-The portfolio comprises written assignments in groups and an in-class presentation in groups.Students failing the portfolio evaluation will be granted the opportunity of taking a deferred exam.
+The portfolio comprises written assignments in groups.Students failing the portfolio evaluation will be granted the opportunity of taking a deferred exam.
 This exam will take the form of new written individual assignments.

 70% attendance at all mandatory sessions starting from week 1 of teaching.